dimitris93/route-planner-backend/README.md

 We keep performing `radius-search` in our **KD-Tree** in wider and wider circles (radius) from the user's given coordinate, until we find a collection of one or more nodes in this manner.
 For each node `u` of that collection, we look in our graph's edges (more info about the graph in-memory storage [below](#graph-representation)) and find every edge that starts or ends (our graph representation allows us to look into the graph backwards as well) in `u`.
 This will result in getting a `set` of edges.
 Because we search in a radius of 250 or more, and the longest edge of the entire graph is 250, it is guaranteed that the nearest edge, is included in that `set` on edges.
 Otherwise, if we searched in a radius less than 250, we would ran into [this problem](http://stackoverflow.com/questions/19892564/find-nearest-edge-in-graph).
 For each edge in that set, we then calculate the distance from point (user's given coordinate) the the edge.
 The nearest distance will give us the nearest edge.

+This whole process takes only a couple of milliseconds on less than average hardware.
+So it is very effecient, and also, memory usage is the absolute bare minimum (1 array of integers for the KD-Tree).

 ## Query graph

 The projection of the user's given coordinate to the nearest edge we just calculated is a point on the nearest edge.
 That point will be added to what we call `query graph` as a `virtual node`.
 For example: